 This game is played constantly in our home!

-This game is excellent for building memory skills and learning numbers.
+This game is excellent for building memory skills and number recognition.
 My kids love that the pieces look just like brownies!

-Memory is the classic game you probably remember from childhood where you flip over all the cards and take turns flipping 2 and trying to find a match.
+This Memory is one of those classic memory games you probably remember from childhood where you flip over all the cards and take turns flipping 2 and trying to find a match.

 I would suggest that when your child is first learning the game, use just a few cards.
 As they improve, add a few more until they are able to play with the whole set.

 You can find many different character/themed versions of Memory here.
-As a parent, this is one of my favorites to play with my kids!
+As a parent, this is one of my favorite card games to play with my kids!

 Enchanted Cupcake Party Game is a fun game for kids 3 and up.
 There are cupcake “recipe” cards and kids can play against the clock or solo and have fun building cupcakes.

-Candy Land is another classic preschool game that you will enjoy playing with your child!
+Candy Land is another classic board game that you will enjoy playing with your child!
 You can buy a princess version, a retro version, or the updated Candy Land game.

 Candy Land teaches color recognition, counting, and beginner board game skills.
 I love that my 4 year old and my 10 year old have an equal opportunity to win!